 This blog will explore the rich work done by scientists and philosophers focused on the applicability of emergence theory with respect to such broad topics as evolution, molecular biology, bioenergetics, psychobiology, cosmology, physics, chemistry, and biochemistry.

-The most important principle of emergent systems is that their emergent causal laws point upward from their ultrastructure to their emergent laws that are not reducible to the laws of their substrate (their lower level ontology at the next level down in their hierarchical order).
-Beyond that, emergent systems have the power to affect the lower-level order from which they emerge.
+The most important principle of emergent systems is that their emergent causal laws act downward through their many hierarchical layers.
+Their emergent laws are not reducible to the laws of their substrate (their lower level ontology at the next level down in their hierarchical order).
+Emergent phenomena are not merely the effects of lower level structures and their corresponding causal powers.
+On the contrary, emergent systems have the power to affect the lower-level order from which they emerge.
 This is a profound idea, for it can help us to understand, for example, the relationship between consciousness and the dynamic processes manifest in brain physiology.
 As Jeffrey Goldstein argues, it is their causal efficacy that are most important in understanding the ontological significance of emergent phenomena.

 One strategy that has been used to support the reality of the emergent level is to attach to it a causal efficacy.
 For example, the neuroscientist Roger Sperry (1986) argued that the mind emerges out of brain functioning, yet the mind has causal power in affecting the brain. — from Emergence as a Construct: History and Issues by Jeffrey Goldstein , p.
 62.